May 12-14, 2025 | Grass Lake, Michigan

 CAN I STAY AN EXTRA NIGHT?

-No, I cannot offer extra nights this year.
+No, I cannot offer extra nights.
 Please plan to arrive during the check in time and leave at the end of the event.
 There are lots of hotels nearby if you have a long ways to travel.

 WILL THERE BE ANY OF THE CAMP’S ACTIVITIES?